Did you know?

 Threats

-Irukandji jellyfish populations may be threatened by climate change, affecting their reproduction ability.
-Pollution can also harm the Irukandji’s food sources, such as plankton, and reduce the quality of their ecosystem.
-Moreover, coastal development can destroy or alter their natural habitats, such as coral reefs and mangroves, and increase ocean pollution.
+• Habitat degradation due to coastal development can destroy or alter their natural habitats, such as coral reefs and mangroves, and increase ocean pollution.

-In Thailand, some beaches have implemented a flag warning system to alert swimmers to the presence of this jellyfish.
-Some local authorities in the country have also banned unsustainable fishing practices.
-At the same time, Thailand has established marine protected areas to preserve the biodiversity of its coastal waters and support sustainable fishing practices.
+In Thailand, local authorities have banned unsustainable fishing practices and established marine protected areas to preserve the biodiversity of its coastal waters.

-Facts About Irukandji
+4 More Curious Facts About the Irukandji

 1. The Irukandji jellyfish is named after the Indigenous Australian people who inhabit the region where this poisonous fish is found.